CollotsSpot/Conditional-Media-Player/README.md

 you will need to create 3 sensor templates per media player and 1 automation for the card to work.
 To create a sensor template go to Settings > Devices & Services > Helpers > Create Helper > Template > Template a sensor.

+the following sensors are too get the process bar and timers working. replace name and media_player entity to your own. the name of the sensor is important.

 ### **Bedroom Media Duration**

 ```